nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Status Color Code of AgentAssist GUI:
-The status is label with color-coded fill located next to a client's name on the list, or under a client's name on Client Detail Panel, aiming to represent case status: the urgency of the client's case, and help agents prioritize their actions.
+The status is labeled with color-coded fill located next to a client's name on the list, or under a client's name on Client Detail Panel, aiming to represent case status: the urgency of the client's case, and help agents prioritize their actions.

 #### <span style="color: #B22222; font-size: 18px;">⬤</span> Urgent Status